 Stand slightly farther than your arm length facing a wall with your feet shoulder-width apart.
 Lean forward and put your palms flat against the wall at shoulder height and about shoulder-width apart.
 Step forward with your right leg and bend your right knee.
 Keeping both feet flat on the floor, bend your left knee slightly until you feel a gentle stretch in your left calf muscle.
 If you don’t feel a stretch, bend your right knee until you do.
 Hold for 30 seconds, then return to starting position.

 With a regular stretching program, you will notice benefits in flexibility for the muscle groups you use most often in your day-to-day activities.
-You may not bend very far now but with a regular stretching routine you will ease stiff joints and tight muscles.
+You may not bend very far now, but you will ease stiff joints and tight muscles with a regular stretching routine.
 Ahhh…!